 Discharge During Pregnancy

 Most women who aren’t pregnant also experience some discharge in the middle of their cycle, but this discharge may increase during pregnancy.
 This is an important symptom of pregnancy that might begin at around the 13th week, which is approximately the start of your second trimester.
 As your pregnancy progresses, the discharge is bound to increase.
 Your vagina is working overtime to keep your cervix healthy and moist, and this is the side-effect of it.

 The purpose of this discharge is to protect the birth canal from infections and maintain a healthy balance of good bacteria and flora in the vagina.
 Sometimes, the discharge may be slightly brown or pink – this is normal as long as you are not bleeding.

 Below are the types of vaginal discharge that you are likely to see during the various stages of pregnancy:

 You will notice normal or minimal vaginal discharge similar to what you are used to.
 In some cases, there might be no discharge at all.

 2. Second Trimester

-Vaginal discharge or leukorrhea associated with pregnancy usually starts with the second trimester, around the 13th week of the pregnancy.
-It might be an increased amount of discharge than what you’re used to and will possibly increase with every week or even day!
+Vaginal discharge or leukorrhea associated with pregnancy usually starts in the second trimester, around the 13th week of the pregnancy.
+It might be an increased amount of discharge than what you’re used to and will possibly increase with every week or every day.

 3. Third Trimester